rgrishman/ice/README.md

+# ATTENTION: THIS BRANCH IS RESEARCH ONLY AND CONTAINS GPL CODE (MAINLY edu.jhu.jacana and edu.stanford.core-nlp)

 # ATTENTION: This is a pre-release version of Ice.
 Use at your own risk.

 Licensed under the Apache 2.0 license.